Humdrum Extras

 The compiled mkeyscape program can be downloaded for the following platforms:

-The source code for the program was last modified on 3 Feb 2008.
+The source code for the program was last modified on 21 Oct 2012.
+Click here to go to the full source-code download page.